Dumping DirectTV for Tivo

 - Expandable – YES – TiVo setup is easy.
 External hard drives could be added to the units to increase storage capacity.

 - Purchase Cost – YES – The purchase cost (at the time) was high but after doing the math I realized that it would still end up saving me a ton of money in the long run.
-For more info on the math and savings, check out Cancel Your Cable/Satellite and Save Money While Adding Functionality over on my regular blog.

 A Year Later – Did Dumping DirecTV Really Work?